unistbig/metapro/README.md

 ## Introduction
-Meta-analysis is performed to combine the results obtained from multiple experiments and to increase the statistical power.
+In meta-analysis, the results obtained from multiple experiments are combined to increase the statistical power.
 The p-value combination has been widely used for meta-analysis when effect sizes are not available.
 <i>metapro </i> is a CRAN R package (not published as of June 8th, 2019) that provides functions for p-value combinations.
 There are four functions including

 1. MMPO : Minimum marginal p-value in joint order distribution